APPLY: Korean Peninsula Specialist Program 2026-2027

 *Please note that, depending on the participant’s nationality, the participant may need to apply for a visa to visit the U.S. and attend the in-person part of the program.
 The NCAFP cannot guarantee the participant’s obtainment of a visa.

-All materials must be submitted through the official form when applications open.
-Attach the following items to the form:
+All materials must be submitted through the official form by attaching the following items:

 - Resume/CV